-MKT 3450 LOGISTICS 3 credits
+MKT 3450 LOGISTICS (3 credits)

 Provides a management guide to the flow of products from suppliers to manufacturers, manufacturers to distributors, distributors to retailers, and manufacturers to retailers.
 Logistics will be discussed and described in all phases of the transportation system including rail, truck, air, and water borne shipments.
 Help engage students in the overall workings of logistics including an overview of employment opportunities in logistics management.
+Prerequisite: MKT 2080

-MKT 3850 SPECIAL TOPICS 1-3 credits
+MKT 3850 SPECIAL TOPICS (1-3 credits)

 Various topics in marketing.
 These may be one-time or occasional course offerings.
+Prerequisite: Dependent on specific course content

-MKT 3990 INTERNSHIP 3 credits
+MKT 3990 INTERNSHIP (3 credits)

 The internship (400 hours of paid employment) is designed to provide the student with supervised on-the-job training.
 A contract between the college, student, and employer provides the groundwork.
 Objectives, evaluations, written log, and a study of the organization are designed to provide a realistic learning experience.
+Prerequisite: Department chair approval

-MKT 4230 MARKETING RESEARCH 3 credits
+MKT 4230 MARKETING RESEARCH (3 credits)

-Examines the role of research in the solution of marketing problems, with emphasis on available data analysis, non-parametric statistical procedures, sampling, variable analysis, and field research methodology.
+Examines the role of research in the solution of marketing problems, with emphasis on available data analysis, nonparametric statistical procedures, sampling, variable analysis, and field research methodology.
 Development of research and survey instruments and use of a software computer package to analyze data.
 Student teams will identify a research problem, gather and analyze data, and integrate results in a research report presented in class.